 These immune system cells are important for protection due to the constant exposure the GI tract has to outside invaders in the form of oral ingestion of food and its many contaminants.
 It is these cells that can overreact and cause IBD symptoms.

 These are the small intestines during a routine abdominal surgery.
 Notice the extensive blood supply, necessary to get those nutrients from the lining of the intestines into the bloodstream, and then off to every cell in the body- amazing!

 This is what the ingesta looks like as it passes through the small intestines

 The pancreas secretes digestive enzymes into the small intestines as the food passes through the duodenum.
-These enzymes are crucial for digestion of fats, carbohydrates, and protein.
+These enzymes are crucial for digestion of fats, carbohydrates, and proteins.
 As the food continues down the small intestines the enzymes from the pancreas continue their breakdown of nutrients, which are then absorbed by the mucosa of the jejunum and ileum and make it into the bloodstream.

 This is the pancreas, a small but mighty organ.
 Our surgeon is holding the duodenum (D), with the pancreas in the center (D).